dwyl/phoenix-content-negotiation-tutorial/README.md

 ## Why? 🤷

+As a small team of software engineers, we don't have resources (_time_) to maintain two _separate_ applications
+(_one for our App and another for an API_) the way some larger companies do.
+We need to focus on building _features_ that people _using_ our products want/need.
+We want to be able to ship our
+Web UI _and_ a corresponding feature-complete
+REST API in the _same_ Phoenix App.
+This way everyone using our App has a "default" UI/UX
+(_the server-rendered client-enhanced Phoenix Web UI_)
+while _simultaneously_ giving people who want/need API access,
+_exactly_ what they need from day 1.

 This tutorial shows how simple it is to turn _any_ Phoenix Web App into a REST API using the _same_ routes as your Web UI.